Early Voting Centers in Northwest Arkansas

 • 280 N. College Ave., Fayetteville

-• This is the only center in the county to vote Monday Nov.
-2 and it will be open 8 a.m. to 5 p.m.
+• This is the only center in the county open Monday and it will be open 8 a.m. to 5 p.m.

 Medical Arts Pharmacy